hatimnagarwala/XamarinHandson/Lab 01/Readme.md

-13)Select SQL Database as your data connection type then click on Configure required settings
+13) Select SQL Database as your data connection type then click on Configure required settings

 <img src="images/24.jpg"/>